0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 * General-purpose grants with no upside or network participation
 * Sponsorships, marketing buys, or events without direct product or protocol involvement
-* Non-deploying teams without a clear path to Polygon PoS integration or usage
+* Non-deploying teams without a clear path to Polygon chain integration or usage
 * Deals where Polygon is expected to lead the round, set terms, or act as sole anchor investor

 Only a limited number of high-conviction investments will be made each quarter, with priority given to teams with proven execution, strong technical DNA, and clear ecosystem alignment.